ninoNinkovic/LiveStamps/README.md

 ####Menu Generation:

-By default LiveStamps has a right click context menu defined but the sidebar menu, tools menu and the command pallate can be easily generated if you prefer.
-This should also be done whenever you add new stamp definitions to avoid using excessive keyboard shortcuts:
+By default LiveStamps has a right click context menu defined.
+If you prefer, the sidebar, tools and command pallate menus can be easily generated. **Menu generation should also be refreshed** whenever you add new stamp definitions in order to avoid using excessive keyboard shortcuts:

 ```

+# Refresh Existing Menus:
+Right-click -> LiveStamps -> Menus -> Refresh

-# To Generate a Menu:
+# Generate a Menu:
 Right-click -> LiveStamps -> Menus -> Build -> menutype

-# To Refresh Existing Menus:
-Right-click -> LiveStamps -> Menus -> Refresh

-# Open an Existing Menu:
+# Open Existing Menu To Manually Edit:
 Right-click -> LiveStamps -> Menus -> Open -> menutype
 ```

 ## Creating Custom Stamps:

+LiveStamps are defined as small python dictionaries that contain stamp output, regex patterns, formatting flags and menu location.
+Defining new stamps is extremly simple, but advanced users can get quite complex once they get the hang of it.
+Let's get started!

   1. Open Sublime Text 3
   2. Right-click -> LiveStamps -> Definitions -> Open
-  3. Modify stamp definitions in the "stamps"
+  3. Custom stamp definitions are defined within the  master "stamps" dictionary
-  4. There are examples and instructions to get you started
+  4. There are a few examples and instructions to get you started here as well

 ###Anatomy of a LiveStamp:

-LiveStamps are defined as small python dictionaries that contain stamp output, regex patterns, formatting flags and menu location.

 **A LiveStamp has the minimum following keys:**